 Cost of Revenues.
 Cost of revenues was \$798,000 for the three months ended June 30, 2017, representing a gross margin of 60%, compared to \$521,000 for the same period in 2016, representing a gross margin of 53%.
 The increase in gross margin was due primarily to greater production efficiencies achieved during the three months ended June 30, 2017 due to higher sales and production volumes, relative to the same period in 2016.
-Also, contributing to the gross margin improvement was a favorable mix of reusable products sold during the three months ended June 30, 2017, relative to the same period in 2016.
-During the three months ended June 30, 2017, reusable product revenues were derived primarily from sales of complete ClearPoint systems, which includes our proprietary ClearPoint software that bears higher margins relative to system hardware, as compared to sales solely of reusable hardware components during the same period in 2016.
+Also, contributing to the gross margin improvement was a favorable mix of reusable products sold during the three months ended June 30, 2017, reusable products sold during the three months ended June 30, 2017, reusable product revenues were derived primarily from sales of complete ClearPoint systems, which includes our proprietary ClearPoint software that bears higher margins relative to system hardware, as compared to sales solely of reusable hardware components during the same period in 2016.